 - People instructed to stay at home (in their bubble) other than for essential personal movement. - Businesses closed except for essential services.
-Midwifery is an essential service. - Physical distancing of 2m outside home (including on public transport). - To wear masks in public places and when visiting essential services.
+Midwifery is an essential service.

 Midwifery care and health equity

 It is important that women know they can continue to access midwifery and maternity care during alert levels 3 and 4.